dialvare/edge-cv-serie/docs/sno_aws.md

 17. Please, copy the "**Access key**" and the "**Secret access key**".
 You will use them in the future to fire up the SNO installation.
 18. To close this window, click on "**Done**".

-With that, we have completed most of the pre-requisites before starting with the SNO installation.
-We have ensured that our network connections is configured thanks to the hosted zone and the Route 53 service and we have created our OCP user with admin priviledges.
+With that, we have completed most of the prerequisites before starting with the SNO installation.
+We have ensured that our network connections are configured thanks to the hosted zone and the Route 53 service and we have created our OCP user with admin privileges.
 Now it's time to create the machine from which we will launch the installation.

 ## Create AWS instance
 It is possible to use our personal computer as bastion node, but to make sure that everyone following this blogpost can do it from start to finish, we are going to create an AWS instance to avoid possible hardware limitations in some users.
 Here are a few simple steps: